WesPeacock/UXXXXX2UTF8/README.md

 Code for creating a Converter that does this in the SIL Encoding Converters is in *Udecodesnippet.txt*

 The note above about bugs in the Perl Encoding Converter also apply here.

+## Notes on the U+XXXXX_ encoding scheme
+The U+XXXXX_ encoding scheme was specifically chosen rather than the equivalent HTML \&#xXXXXX; encoding.
+This was done because it will not be interpreted by any program likely to be handling the data.
+The trailing underscore disambiguates additional hexidecimal data (e.g., homograph numbers) following the data.